 But how do you know which DIY non-dairy milk is right for you?
 Here are some options—and reasons to consider each.

-Perfect for your morning bowl of cereal or for baking, soy milk is the most nutritionally balanced plant-based milk alternative and the closest to cows milk.
-Homemade soy milk calls for dried (soaked) soy beans, and water.
+Perfect for your morning bowl of cereal or for baking, soy milk is protein rich, high in fiber and iron, and offers more calcium and vitamin D than traditional milk.
+Homemade soy milk calls for dried (soaked) soy beans, granulated sugar and water.
 It’s a great base for the nutrient-packed Everything Smoothie and Peachy Green Smoothie; treats like Vegan Truffles or Peach Soy Sherbet; baked into your favorite muffins; added to salad dressing; or simply poured over cereal.

-Rice Milk is easy to make, light, refreshing and inexpensive.
-Low protein and fat content the calories come from carbs, which makes it good for active people, especially pre-exercise (in smoothies, porridge or on cereal).
-Just blend cooked brown rice and water in your Vitamix.
-You’ll get a drink that’s high in fibre; rich in vitamin B and antioxidants like manganese and selenium; and nut, soy and dairy free.
+Reminiscent of horchata, the creamy, cinnamon-sugar Mexican rice drink, Rice Milk is easy to make and inexpensive.
+Just blend cooked brown rice, water and a touch of brown sugar in your Vitamix.
+You’ll get a drink that’s high in fiber; rich in vitamin B and antioxidants like manganese and selenium; and nut, soy and dairy free.
 Try it in a hearty Nuts and Grains Breakfast Smoothie or bake it into homemade Corn Bread.